Munsirhat: Train

 Munsirhat railway station is a station on the Howrah–Amta line of the Kolkata Suburban Railway system.
 Besides Munsirhat railway station, Mahendralalnagar railway station, which is about 1 km away from the main town, between the villages of Dhasa and Ballavbati, also serves the locality.
 Munsirhat is 30 km from Howrah Station.

 Economics

 Munsirhat is one of the markets of the district.
-There are several banks operating in the area including State Bank of India (SBI), Bank of India (BOI), UCO Bank and Indian Bank.
+There are several banks operating in the area including State Bank of India (SBI), Bank of India (BOI), UCO Bank, Bandhan Bank and Indian Bank.

 Culture

-Munshirhat Sekrahati village is adjacent to the Munsirhat bus stop.
-There is a century old atchala temple and rasmancha in Ghoshpara in Sekrahati.
+Sekrahati or Shankarhati village is adjacent to the Munsirhat bus stop.
+There is a century old atchala (eight-tier) Hindu temple and Ras Mancha in Ghoshpara in Sekrahati.